Gourav1901/GCNews/README.md

-NewsFlash - A Real-Time News Aggregator
+GCNews - A Real-Time News Aggregator
 NewsFlash is a modern React-based news aggregation app that provides real-time access to the latest news from around the globe.
 Powered by the News API, NewsFlash allows users to search for articles, filter news by categories, and stay up-to-date with current events in a user-friendly interface.

 Features